 Caroline Whyte has been involved with Feasta since 2002.
 She studied ecological economics at Mälardalen University in Sweden, writing a masters thesis on the relationship between central banking and sustainability.
 She contributed to Feasta's books Fleeing Vesuvius and Sharing for Survival.
-Along with four other Feasta climate group members she helped to launch the CapGlobalCarbon initative at the COP-21 summit in Paris in December 2015.
+Along with four other Feasta climate group members she helped to launch the CapGlobalCarbon initative at the COP-21 summit in Paris in December 2015, and will be promoting CapGlobalCarbon at the COP-26 in Glasgow.
 She is also an active member of Feasta's currency group .
-She is a Director of the Irish Environmental Network, is Feasta's alternate representative on the Environmental Pillar, and is one of three Pillar members of the Irish National Economic and Social Council (NESC).
-She lives in central France, from where she edits the Feasta website.Caroline Whyte has written 46 articles so far, you can find them below.
+She is a steering group member of the Wellbeing Economy Hub for Ireland, is Feasta's alternate representative on the Environmental Pillar, and is one of three Pillar members of the Irish National Economic and Social Council (NESC).
+She lives in central France, from where she edits the Feasta website.Caroline Whyte has written 49 articles so far, you can find them below.

 About Caroline Whyte

 This book's central theme is the idea that existing commons provide a structural framework which can and should form the basis for our future.
 It should provide enormous inspiration to anyone wishing to contribute to the development of a resilient world economy.
 Review by Caroline Whyte.

 This book presents the argument that most of the world's major religions - Judaism, Christianity, Islam and Buddhism - took their forms in reaction to injustice and that their powerful messages could be harnessed now in order to help address the numerous challenges we are facing today, including severe economic instability and the ecological crisis.

 Credit rating agencies do a terrible job of forecasting their clients' futures, and yet their ratings can have catastrophic effects on financial markets and on vast swathes of the world economy.
 Clearly something needs to change here.
 Could a proposed new European agency help?